 How Can I Give My Comments to the City?

-In making a decision on whether or not to support a development application, the City wants to hear from you!
-There are 4 ways you can give feedback to City Staff/Council Members:
+When making a decision to support a development application, the City wants to hear from you!
+There are three ways you can give feedback to City Staff/Council Members:

-- City Council Meetings: All City Council meetings have a “public comment” portion at the start of each meeting.
-Residents can fill out an information form at the start of the meeting, which will result in their name being called to address the Council during the public comment portion of the agenda.
+- City Council Meetings: All City Council meetings have a public comment portion at the start of each meeting.
+Residents can fill out an information form at the start of the meeting, which will result in their name being called to address the Council during the public comment.
 There is no need to register to speak in advance the meeting.
 (SPECIAL NOTE: While meetings are being held virtually, public comment is held via Zoom.
 Please join the Zoom teleconference then note in the Zoom chat box if you would like to speak during the public comment portion of the meeting)

-- Planning Committee Meetings: The Hyattsville Planning Committee typically meets on the third Tuesday of the month at 7:30 PM on the second floor of the City Municipal Building.
+- Planning Committee Meetings: The Hyattsville Planning Committee typically meets on the third Tuesday of the month at 7:30 PM.
+Find the next meeting on our City Calendar.
 All committee meetings are open to the public.
 When a development project work session is scheduled, the applicant will present the project and then the Committee will ask questions and work through details.
-If time permits, the Committee will often allow guests in attendance at the meeting to make a comment as well.
+If time permits, the Committee will often allow guests in attendance to make a comment as well.

 - Email: Comments about the project can be emailed to firstname.lastname@example.org or to your appropriate City Council member.
-If you have a question about the project or the review process, it should be directed to Katie Gerbes at email@example.com.
+If you have a question about the project or the review process, it should be directed to Jim Chandler at email@example.com.

 Getting Involved at the County Level

-- Become a Party of Record: Is there a specific project you want to keep an eye on?
-If so, you can sign up to become a party of record with Prince George’s County to monitor a specific project.
+- Become a Party of Record: You can sign up to become a party of record with Prince George’s County to monitor a specific project.
 As a person of record, you are provided with notice of upcoming meetings, actions and decisions of the application by M-NCPPC.
-Note: you must become a party of record for each application you want to follow, so check in with this page every time there is a new application you want to follow.
-You can sign up to be a party of record here.
+Note: you must become a party of record for each application you want to follow.

-- Register Your Association: Incorporated civic and homeowner’s associations may register with Prince George’s County by using this link.
+- Register Your Association: Incorporated civic and homeowner’s associations may register with Prince George’s County.
 Registration automatically enrolls your organization as a party of record in any development cases occurring within one mile of your registered address.
 To ensure your organization stays in the know, be sure to update your organization’s contact information any time there is a change in officers, so that mailings go to the correct person/address.